 Troublemaker for Justice illuminates readers on the life and legacy of Bayard Rustin.
-A notable civil rights leader, Rustin is often cast into the historical shadows of the civil rights movement in part because of his sexuality, political engagement with the communist party during the Cold War, and being a conscientious objector to World War II.
+A notable civil rights leader, Rustin is often cast into the historical shadows of the civil rights movement because of his sexuality, his political engagement with the communist party during the Cold War, and his conscientious objection to World War II.
 Houtman, Naegle, and Long provide an in-depth history of Bayard Rustin’s life, from his early childhood to his death in 1987.
 Inspired by his Quaker upbringing and the nonviolent direct organizing tactics of Mohandas Gandhi (Mahatma Gandhi), Rustin strongly believed in the value of community organizing and remained true to his values of equality, peace, and civil disobedience.

-Troublemaker for Justice is a great resource for high schoolers and middle schoolers with an advanced reading level to learn about activism, nonviolent organizing, the civil rights movement, and LGBTQ+ changemakers.
+Troublemaker for Justice is a great resource for middle and high school students with an advanced reading level to learn about activism, nonviolent organizing, the civil rights movement, and LGBTQ+ changemakers.
 By providing an in-depth narrative of an often overlooked historical figure, this book connects the dots between the less-told Journey for Reconciliation with the widely-known Freedom Riders Movement.
-This book contains great explanations of complicated terms/movements/ideologies, numerous graphics, and some basic discussion questions to use in classroom teaching.
+This book contains great explanations of complicated terms/movements/ideologies, numerous graphics, and includes basic discussion questions to use in classroom teaching.

-However, the book is limited because it is reflecting on Bayard Rustin’s experiences.
-Therefore, this book is a great resource on the civil rights movement, but does not substantively discuss much about the LGBTQ+ Rights Movement or the Black Power Movement.
-That said, the book places these movements in a greater context of what activism and organizing preceded these movements.
+The book is limited because it reflects only on Bayard Rustin’s experiences.
+This book is a great resource on the civil rights movement but does not discuss the LGBTQ+ Rights Movement or the Black Power Movement in depth.
+The book places these movements in a greater context of what activism and organizing preceded these movements.

-Ultimately, as a leader from the shadows, Rustin provides much light.
-His life and legacy illustrates the value of cultivating untold stories.
-Rustin did not do any of his advocacy or organizing for his own personal glory.
-Rather, his life shows how steadfast determination, and how planting the seeds for change is more important than reaping the immediate reward.
+As a leader from the shadows, Rustin’s legacy provides much light and illustrates the value of cultivating untold stories.
+Rustin did not do any of his advocacy or organizing for his personal glory.
+His life shows how steadfast determination and planting seeds for change is more important than reaping immediate reward.